John Young (advisor): Family

 About 1805, Kamehameha's niece, Kaʻōanāʻeha, his favourite brother's daughter, became Young's second wife.
 This marriage brought him increased recognition and prestige.

-Four children were born to John Young's second marriage.
-Fanny Kekelaokalani, his eldest daughter married George Naʻea and gave birth to a daughter, Emma, who would later marry King Kamehameha IV.
+Four children were born to Young's second marriage.
+Fanny Kekelaokalani, his eldest daughter married George Naʻea and gave birth to a daughter, Emma, who later married King Kamehameha IV.
 Grace Kamaʻikuʻi Young married Thomas Charles Byde Rooke and adopted her niece Emma.
-John Kalaipaihala Young Jr. known as Keoni Ana married Alapai and would become one of the only two males to hold the title of Kuhina Nui.
+John Kalaipaihala Young Jr., known as Keoni Ana, married Alapai and became one of the only two men to hold the title Kuhina Nui.
 Jane Lahilahi Young married Joshua Kaʻeo and gave birth to Peter Kaʻeo, a member of the House of Nobles.
-Jane also mothered an illegitimate son by Kamehameha III, Albert Kūnuiākea who might be the last direct descendant of Kamehameha I. His line is believed to have gone extinct.
+Jane also mothered an illegitimate son by Kamehameha III, Albert Kūnuiākea, who might be the last direct descendant of Kamehameha I. His line is believed to have gone extinct.

-In 1810, Young adopted his murdered companion Isaac Davis' children.
-They were Sally, thirteen years of age; George, 2 or 10 years old; and Betty, seven years of age.
+In 1810, Young adopted his murdered companion Isaac Davis's children.
+They were Sally, age 13; George, 2 or 10 years old; and Betty, age 7.

 Family tree

 Death

 During an illness in December 1835, his daughter Grace sent a ship to collect him and his wife Kaʻōanāʻeha.
 She transported them from Kawaihae on the Big Island to Honolulu, so Rooke could administer a heart medication and keep him under observation.
 He insisted on bringing his own coffin with him.
 "When I die, I don't want to leave any question about how I wished my body to be treated," he said.
 Fear of being murdered and having his body treated for burial in the old traditions, with the chiefs taking his bones to make icons or fishhooks, plagued his painful days and nights.
 Two weeks after his arrival on Oahu, Young died at Rooke House in Honolulu on 17 December 1835, at the age of 93 after living in Hawaiʻi for 46 years.
 Grace sent for the family while the Oahu chiefs planned his funeral.
-His lands were divided among his children and the children of Isaac Davis whom he had adopted.
+His lands were divided among his children and the children of Isaac Davis he had adopted.

 He was interred in the cemetery adjacent to the little coral mausoleum, called Pohukaina, on the Iolani Palace ground, on 18 December 1835.
 Later he was removed to the Royal Mausoleum of Hawaii at Mauna 'Ala on 16 May 1866.
 At the Royal Mausoleum, on a flat, grey stone which covers his grave, is the following inscription:

+In popular culture

+Young is played in the 2025 series Chief of War by Dutch actor Benjamin Hoetjes.